- An activism grant is a reward for members of a board or committee.

 - A positive binding recommendation is required.
 When the binding recommendation is postponed, the application will also be postponed until the definitive recommendation

-- Bachelor's students or Master's students are only eligible to grants if the period of the board/committee lays within the C+1 period.
+- Bachelor's students or Master's students are only eligible to grants if the period of the board/committee lays within the C+1 period, as from the moment of first enrolment in a bachelors' programme in Higher Education.
 Students solely enrolled for a Premaster programme are not eligible to activism grants

 - Only fulltime enrolled students are eligible